grantcarthew/node-mppg/README.md

 [![NPM][nodei-npm-image]][nodei-npm-url]

 The Materialized Paths pattern is a simple method to store tree or hierarchical data into a flat data store.
 It stores each tree node as a row in a table.
 Each row stores the identifiers of the node’s ancestors or path as a string.
-The Materialized Paths pattern requires additional steps of working with strings and regular expressions however `mppg` helps with this.
+The Materialized Paths pattern requires additional steps of working with strings and regular expressions however, `mppg` helps with this.
 The pattern also provides more flexibility in working with the path, such as finding nodes by partial paths.

 ## Installing

-Please note that `mppg` includes a pollyfill for `String.padStart` if it is needed.

 * Node v12 or later.
-* Browser: Not tested however it should work in most browsers.
+* Browser: Not tested however, it should work in most browsers.

 ```sh
 npm install mppg
 ```